-What makes the Aegean the ideal setting for sailing in Greece?
-Mild and gradual changes in temperature, steady, predictable winds, the absence of tides and strong currents, crystal-clear waters and countless bays, a plethora of stunning islands and the short distances between them, picturesque harbours, safe anchorages, the possibility of fishing, diving, water skiing… It’s doubtful whether any other sea on the planet can muster a longer list.
+Mild and gradual changes in temperature, steady, predictable winds, minimal tides and strong currents, crystal-clear waters and countless bays, a plethora of islands and the short distances between them, picturesque harbours, safe anchorages, the possibility of fishing, diving, water skiing… It’s doubtful whether any other sea on the planet can muster a longer list.

-And then there are the meltemia, the prevailing north winds that blow every summer from about 5 to 7 Beaufort from May to September, a phenomenon known since antiquity.
+And then there are the meltemia, the prevailing north winds that blow every summer from about 5 to 7 Beaufort from May to September, a phenomenon known since antiquity and ideal for sailing.
 What more do you want?
-Sail in the Aegean and explore Cyclades, Dodecanese and Sporades with just one click here!
+Here are some of the best destinations in the island chains (Argosaronic, Cyclades, Dodecanese and Sporades) that make the Aegean Sea so special!

-Setting off by boat into the Aegean, one of the most popular departure points is Attica.
-It has many fully equipped marinas offering a high level of service, such as Zea and Flisvos, which can accommodate the most luxurious cruisers, as well as Alimos, which is the home port for most of the charter companies.
+Setting off by boat into the Aegean, one of the most popular departure points is from Piraeus or the marinas on the south coast of Athens, such as Zea, Flisvos, which can accommodate the most luxurious cruisers, as well as Alimos, which is the home port for most of the charter companies.
 On the east coast, at Lavrio, the Olympic Marine has extensive facilities for sailing.
 Given the number of yacht charterers, you can take your pick from a huge variety of sailboats, with crew or bareboat of any size.
 Most of the firms also arrange their clients’ transfers from the airport and offer them a full package of sea experiences/itineraries.

 Kea, Kythnos, Serifos & Syros

-Sailing east from one of the marinas on the coast of Attica, you’ll come across a few Greek islands worth exploring with your sailboat.
+Sailing east from one of Athens’ marinas, you’ll come across a few Cycladic islands worth exploring.
 You’ll find Kea first, then Kythnos, Serifos and Syros, the capital of the Cyclades, which is a base for many charter companies.
 This means that you could easily charter your yacht from the heart of the archipelago and start your explorations at once, while you also have the option of finish your cruise there and return to Athens by plane or ferry.
-Aristocratic Ermoupoli with its large and safe harbour is a destination well worth visiting by boat.
+Aristocratic Ermoupoli, the capital of Syros, with its large and safe harbour, is a destination well worth visiting by boat.